-Financial Assets Valued on a Recurring Basis
+Financial Assets and Liabilities Valued on a Recurring Basis

-As of September 28, 2013 and December 29, 2012, the Company held certain assets that are required to be measured at fair value on a recurring basis.
-These included the Company's financial instruments, including cash and cash equivalents and investments.
-The following table represents our fair value hierarchy and the valuation techniques used for financial assets measured at fair value on a recurring basis:
+As of June 28, 2014 and December 28, 2013, the Company held certain assets and liabilities that are required to be measured at fair value on a recurring basis.
+These included cash and cash equivalents, derivative instruments and investments.